Crimson Tide vs. Terrapins: Second Round Betting Trends, Record ATS, Home/Road Splits

 - Alabama has been at least a -450 moneyline favorite 16 times this season and won all of those games.

-- Oddsmakers have implied with the moneyline set for this matchup that Alabama has a 81.8% chance to win.
+- Sportsbooks have implied with the moneyline set for this matchup that Alabama has a 81.8% chance to win.

 Alabama vs. Maryland Over/Under Stats